clamchowder/PmcReader/README.md

 ## General Disclaimer
 Even documented performance monitoring events may be inaccurate.
 There's *plenty* of errata around performance monitoring events, and they're often never fixed by the manufacturers because an incorrectly counting perf event won't cause crashes or break user programs.
 And inaccuracies are usually small enough to not seriously affect code optimization efforts.

+Also, it's good to read about the events in use in Intel/AMD's docs before interpreting them.
+I don't expect everyone to do this because documentation can be really hard to parse, so there are the major things to be aware of:
+- Cache requests and misses are generally tracked per cache line.
+For example, if three instructions miss L1D but requested data from the same 64B cache line, that'll count as one L1D miss/fill request in the cache hierarchy.
+- Many events are "speculative" meaning that counts could be triggered by instructions that are never retired (committed, or have their results made final).
+For example, instructions could be fetched, pass through rename/execute and cause event count increments there, but then be thrown away before retirement because they came down a mispredicted path.
+In some cases, similar events on AMD and Intel cannot be directly compared because one is speculative and the other is not.
+- Non-core events should always be considered speculative.

 ## Other